Chester County Domestic Violence Lawyer

 • Lack of evidence to support a final protective order

 Unfortunately, false allegations of domestic violence are common.
-Our lawyers may be able to expose factual inconsistencies or highlight your accuser’s motive to lie.
+We may be able to expose factual inconsistencies or highlight your accuser’s motive to lie.

-In some situations, plaintiffs claim that they were abused to win custody of a child or convince the defendant to agree to a divorce settlement.
+In some situations, complaining witnesses claim that they were abused to win custody of a child or convince the defendant to agree to a divorce settlement.

 Every case is unique.
 The best defense strategy will ultimately depend on the facts of your case.

 Are you ready to learn more about how an experienced attorney can protect you if you’ve been charged with a crime?
-Call our law offices to schedule a free case evaluation today.
+Call DiCindio Law to schedule a free case evaluation today.

 Schedule a Free Consultation With a Chester County Domestic Violence Lawyer